Peripheral neuropathy has many potential causes. Besides a physical exam, which may include blood tests, diagnosis usually requires:

 Nerve function tests.
 Electromyography (EMG) records electrical activity in your muscles to detect nerve damage.
 A thin needle (electrode) is inserted into the muscle to measure electrical activity as you contract the muscle.

-At the same time as an electromyogram, your doctor or an EMG technician typically performs a nerve conduction study.
+At the same time your doctor or an EMG technician obtains an electromyogram, he or she typically performs a nerve conduction study.
 Flat electrodes are placed on the skin and a low electric current stimulates the nerves.
 Your doctor will record your nerves' responses to the electric current.

 - Other nerve function tests.
 These might include an autonomic reflex screen that records how the autonomic nerve fibers work, a sweat test that measures your body's ability to sweat, and sensory tests that record how you feel touch, vibration, cooling and heat.